 The underlying conceptual thread that moves throughout her work is her interest in collection, extraction, and re-presentation, and in transforming seemingly inconsequential matter and into meaningful statements about matter itself, which ultimately becomes a mediation on time.
 She strives to give shape to nuance and to relocate familiar things in an unfamiliar order.
 While handmade might best describe her early work, hand-altered is a more apt description for the work she is doing today.

 Robin Hill was represented by Lennon-Weinberg, Inc., New York until its closing in 2019.
-Hills work has also been shown in New York at Pamela Salisbury Gallery, Flipside, Smack Mellon Studios, Pierogi Gallery, The Rotunda Gallery, Sculpture Center, PS 1/MOMA, ES Van Dam, and the Lesley Heller Workspace; in the Bay Area at Don Soker Gallery, the Richard L. Nelson Gallery, the Crocker Museum, Jay Jay Gallery, The San Francisco Center for the Book, SOMARTS, and the San Jose Institute of Contemporary Art; in LA, at the Brewery Project and Another year in LA; In Houston at Project Row Houses and Fotofest
+Hills work has also been shown in New York at Pamela Salisbury Gallery, Flipside, Smack Mellon Studios, Pierogi Gallery, The Rotunda Gallery, Sculpture Center, PS 1/MOMA, ES Van Dam, and the Lesley Heller Workspace; in the Bay Area at Don Soker Gallery, the Richard L. Nelson Gallery, the Crocker Museum, Jay Jay Gallery, The San Francisco Center for the Book, SOMARTS, and the San Jose Institute of Contemporary Art; in LA, at the Brewery Project and Another year in LA; In Houston at Project Row Houses and Fotofest.

 Hill is a two time nominee for the Anonymous Was A Woman Award, was the recipient of two Pollock-Krasner Foundation Awards, two New York Foundation for the Arts Fellowships in Sculpture, a National Endowment for the Arts Sculpture Fellowship.
 She has been an Artist-in-Residence at the Sanskriti Foundation in Delhi, India.
-Her work has been reviewed in the New York Times, Art Forum, Art in America, Hyperallergic, Arts Magazine, Sculpture Magazine, Zettel, Art and Antiques, Review Magazine, the Village Voice, New York Magazine, New Yorker, Other Voices, National Public Radio, Yale University Radio, and KDVS-Davis and has been the subject of catalog essays for the exhibitions Case Discussions by Kristin Koster, Multiplying the Variations by Raphael Rubinstein, Emergence and Structure by Jonah Lehrer.
+Her work has been reviewed in the New York Times, Art Forum, Art in America, Hyperallergic, Arts Magazine, Sculpture Magazine, Zettel, Art and Antiques, Review Magazine, the Village Voice, New York Magazine, New Yorker, Other Voices, National Public Radio, Yale University Radio, KDVS-Davis, and has been the subject of catalog essays for the exhibitions Case Discussions by Kristin Koster, Multiplying the Variations by Raphael Rubinstein, and Emergence and Structure by Jonah Lehrer.

 She is on the faculty of the Studio Art Program, Department of Art and Art History, at the University of California at Davis.